ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of rain showers before 11am.
-Mostly sunny.
+         <h3>Today</h3>Mostly sunny.
 High near 47, with temperatures falling to around 43 in the afternoon.
+Northwest wind 3 to 15 mph, with gusts
-         Northwest wind 3 to 15 mph, with gusts as high as 26 mph.<br></div>
+         as high as 26 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of rain showers between 10pm and 11pm, then a slight chance of snow showers between 11pm and midnight, then
          a slight chance of rain showers between midnight and 1am.
-Mostly clear.
+Partly cloudy.
 Low around 27, with temperatures rising to around
          29 overnight.
 West northwest wind 5 to 16 mph, with gusts as high as 28 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>